+Traditionally, decoctions made from the lemon balm have always been used to lift up the spirits and perk up morale.
+The herb is believed to induce longevity when it is taken on a regular basis.
+There are also many other traditional uses of the herb, such as in the healing of wounds, to bring relief from palpitations and to relax the heart, to treating toothache and other dental problems.
+The herbal remedies made from the lemon balm are very effective in bringing soothing relief to the nerves and in lifting the spirits of people affected by ennui.
+Digestive disorders are also soothed by the lemon balm, and the herbal remedy is said to have particular affinity with digestive system disorders.
+Herbalist say it can calm and soothe problems such as nausea, vomiting, and other conditions like a poor appetite, cases of colic, as well as diseases such as dysentery, and colitis as well as all kinds of digestive problems due to stress.
+The liver and the gallbladder are also gently soothed down by the bitter principles present in the lemon balm and these tend to enhance the rate of digestion as well as absorption in the stomach.
+Remedies made from the lemon balm also become very useful in cases of nervousness, excessive anxiety or depression that effects the functioning of the heart, leading to heart pains or other problems like palpitations or an irregular heartbeat.
 The lemon balm remedy can also relaxes spasms that cause period pain in the reproductive system of women, these remedies can also bring relief from excessive irritability and depression related to PMS and other conditions.
 The remedies made from the lemon balm are also very useful as an aid in regulating menstrual periods and have found traditional use in relaxing and strengthening women during the process of childbirth and in bringing on the afterbirth.
 The lemon balm remedy can help bring relief from depression that occurs postnatal as well as the one that comes during menopause.
 The lemon balm herb has a relaxant effect, which can help in bringing relief from pain and spasms in the kidneys as well as in the general urinary system of a patient.
 The remedies made from the lemon balm are also excellent for the treatment of headaches, as well as problems such as migraine, problems like vertigo and buzzing sensations that occur in the ears.
 The lemon balm combined with the linden flowers helps in reducing elevated blood pressure in the body.
 The lemon balm when taken in the form of a hot infusion can induce sweating in the body, this helps in reducing fevers and makes it a very good remedy for many childhood infections, such as colds and flu, as well as various coughs and catarrh which tends to affect children.
 The lemon balm also has potent action as a relaxant and possesses mucous reducing properties, these powers are very helpful during cases of acute and chronic bronchitis, they are also helpful in treating harsh and irritating coughs as well as asthma in patients.
 The remedies made from the lemon balm are also excellent in treating allergies and the potent antiviral action of the herb makes it very excellent for the treatment of cold sores in patients.
 People with an overactive thyroid are also given the lemon balm remedy following the discovery of its potent anti-thyroid activity.

 The lemon balm is also used in many culinary preparations and cuisines in Europe.
 The fresh or dried lemon balm leaves can be added to green salads, to sandwiches, as well as to marinades and sauces, to vegetable soups and stews.
 It can also be used as a stuffing for pork, for veal, or for poultry, lemon balm can be used in dishes of vegetables, in many kinds of egg dishes, as well as in jams and jellies, and also in the preparation of herbal vinegar - especially the tarragon vinegar.
 The lemon balm has a rather delicate taste, and when using, use as much as you need and more in quantity then the other robust or pungent culinary herbs normally used in culinary preparations.
 The fresh leaves of the lemon balm can be initially crushed for them to release the lemony flavor inside before they are used in the various dishes.
 A refreshing herbal tea may be made by pouring some scalding boiling water over a bunch of fresh crushed lemon balm leaves.
 This must be steeped in the hot water for a few minutes in order to allow the herb to diffuse into the water.
 The herbal tea can be sweetened with some honey or some sugar can be added for taste before it is consumed.
 The crushed lemon balm leaves can also be added to summer punches and soft drinks to enhance the taste of such drinks.
 Many liqueurs can be fortified and flavored by adding the lemon balm oil, for example Chartreuse and Benedictine can be flavored in this way.